Georgia and its Music

-Special notion must be given to Georgian folk songs.
+A special notion must be given to Georgian folk songs.
 Manuscripts of VIII-IX cc.
-BC give information that labor, marching songs, chorales were existent in Georgia.
-The archaic tunes and pagan texts of the songs that survived till present makes us think that by that its true.
+BC gives information that labor, marching songs, chorales were existent in Georgia.
+The archaic tunes and pagan texts of the songs that survived till the present makes us think that it's true.

 One-part songs are performed in solo or choir (e.g. Nana (Lullaby), Urmuli, (ploughman's song), etc. Some of the one-part songs are performed to the accompaniment of musical instruments.
 Two-part songs are mostly related to mountain regions of East Georgia, Adjara, Samegrelo.
 Three-part songs are the most popular in Georgia.
 East Georgian three-part songs are characterized by homophonous and homophonous-polyphonies structure.
-In the first case the melody is developed by two high voices in parallel.
-In the second case one of the voices (high or low) is leading while another serves as a parallel refrain.
-This creates contrapuntal effect.
+In the first case, the melody is developed by two high voices in parallel.
+In the second case, one of the voices (high or low) is leading while another serves as a parallel refrain.
+This creates a contrapuntal effect.
 Bass has a harmony function in both cases.
 There are three-part songs of different structures. characterized by specific dialectic traits, rhythms, intonations.
-Unique modulation means of Kartli-Kakheti drinking songs (Mravalzhamier, Chakrulo, Zamtari, etc.) must be especially noted.
-They represent classical examples of Georgian folk music traditions.
+Unique modulation means of Kartli-Kakheti drinking songs (Mravalzhamier, Chakrulo, Zamtari, etc.) must be specially noted.
+They represent classic examples of Georgian folk music traditions.

-Each of the folk dialects has its specific characteristics: Svan folk songs are as lofty and proud as the nature of this mountainous region (e.g. Lile (hymn to the Sun), Ordiashu, Voi di voi, Mirangula, etc.) .
+Each of the folk dialects has its specific characteristics: Svan folk songs are as lofty and proud as the nature of this mountainous region (e.g. Lile (Hymn to the Sun), Ordiashu, Voi di voi, Mirangula, etc.) .
 Megrelian songs are in - diverse in nature.
-Here we meet three-part love songs, genre-art, humorous songs and cheerful labour songs (Chela, Si Koul Bata, Sisatura, Odoia, etc.).
+Here we meet three-part love songs, genre-art, humorous songs, and cheerful labor songs (Chela, Si Koul Bata, Sisatura, Odoia, etc.).
 Megrelian songs are characterized by lyricism, refinement.

 The 19th-20th centuries are marked by a vigorous development in Georgian music.
 The new trends were introduced into Georgian music by M. Balanchivadze, D. Arakishvili, Z. Paliashvili, N. Sulkhanishvili, V. Dolidze.

 Georgian music is enriched with the achievements of European music but has never been cut from its national roots.
-It retained its unique characteristic features till present.
+It retained its unique characteristic features until the present.

 Polyphonic singing has always had its natural place in Georgian social life, both at festivities and at work.
 Today, the most common forum for the tradition is the dining table.
 Not only at banquets, but also in common restaurants, one may here a company of gentlemen singing a beautiful song in chorus.
 Many Georgian ensembles pass on the tradition in concert form as well.